 The 2018 Primary Election ballot includes candidates for county, state and federal offices for the Democratic or Republican Party who are vying for a place on the November 2018 General Election ballot.
-It is not yet know if any minor parties will conduct a primary election.
+No minor parties will conduct a primary election this year.

 Candidates are not yet known.
 See a list of offices up for election.
 There are no issues or questions on the Primary Election ballot.